Scientific Understanding of Consciousness

 Hippocampus --

 Human-type Consciousness - Edelman’s term Higher-order Consciousness and Damasio’s term Extended Consciousness refer to essentially the same concepts.
 I have coined the term Human-type Consciousness to refer to both researcher’s concepts.
 Human-type consciousness, as the name implies, refers to the consciousness we all experience in all its aspects.
-Human-type consciousness includes Core Consciousness.
+Human-type consciousness subsumes Core Consciousness.

 Intelligence – Multiple kinds of intelligence